pranit-sh/friday/README.md

 >This version of @friday is supported for SAP HANA, but code can be extended to work with any type of database.

-## Known Issues

-- Ingestion is synchronous and hence large document may take additional time.
-- No support for website ingestion

-## Release Notes

-### 1.0.0

-- Initial release of @friday.
-- Core features: document ingestion, query answering, and context-aware responses.

 ## Run Locally

 1. **Clone the Repository**: